sudorandom/kmcd.dev/content/posts/2024/working-with-protobuf-in-2024/index.md

 ### What's Missing?
 While this workflow gets the job done, it leaves a lot of room for improvement:

 - Error-Prone Manual Steps: The process often involves manual compilation and code generation, increasing the risk of human errors.
-Most people introduce a `Makefile` or a bash script to handle calling `protoc`.
-Surprisingly, this can also be error-prone.
+Most people introduce a `Makefile` or a bash script to handle calling `protoc`, but even this can be error-prone and difficult to maintain.
 - This workflow doesn't include a standardized way to handle protobuf dependencies.
 Traditionally, this involves the Makefile or bash script that I just mentioned to download protobufs from various online repositories or manually copying them between projects.
 - Lack of Consistency: Without proper tooling, it's challenging to maintain consistent formatting and styling across multiple .proto files.
 - Breaking Changes: Manually tracking changes to your protobufs and ensuring backward compatibility can be tedious and error-prone.